 RNase-Free DNase I and RNeasy MinElute spin columns should be immediately stored at 2-8°C upon arrival.
 The buffers can be stored at room temperature (15-25°C).
-Under these conditions, the kit components can be kept for at least 9 months without any reduction in performance.
+Under these conditions, the kit components can be kept for at least 9 months without any reduction in performance, if not otherwise stated on the label.

-Proteinase K is supplied in a specially formulated storage buffer and is stable for at least 1 year after delivery when stored at room temperature ( $15-25^{\circ}$ C).
-If longer storage is required or if ambient temperatures often exceed $25^{\circ}$ C, we recommend storage at $2-8^{\circ}$ C.
+Proteinase K is supplied in a specially formulated storage buffer and is stable for at least 1 year after delivery when stored at room temperature ($15-25^{\circ}$ C).
+If longer storage is required or if ambient temperatures often exceed 25° C, we recommend storage at $2-8^{\circ}$ C.